Vongolia11/ECT-HDGCN/README.md

 ### 3.4 Direction Design

 - A small number of **fixed, approximately orthogonal directions** is sufficient
-- Learnable directions tend to overfit
+- Empirically, learnable projection directions did not yield consistent improvements in our experiments and were more prone to overfitting compared to fixed, well-initialized directions.
 - Proper initialization is more important than learnability

 This confirms that **ECT does not require heavy parameterization** to be effective.